ZAKIRAM0/ZAKIRAM0.github.io/_pages/Research.md

 Recently, I found <strong>coronal TDEs</strong>—events are quite interesting, which exhibit highly ionized iron emission lines ([Fe&nbsp;VII–XIV])—which likely arise when the intense radiation from a TDE photoionizes surrounding circumnuclear gas. <br><br>

+Another intriguing subset is partial TDEs, in which the star is only partially stripped during its close encounter, allowing multiple passages and leading to recurrent mass transfer episodes.
+These events may serve as natural bridges between classical single-passage TDEs and longer-lived accretion phenomena.
+My undergraduate thesis would focus on the the nature and origins of long-duration high-energy transients, mainly focusing on ULGRB and TDE. <br><br>

 I am also exploring the potential connection between <strong>TDEs and quasi-periodic eruptions (QPEs)</strong>, which may originate from the accretion disks formed after partial disruptions or repeated stellar passages.
 Some recent papers indicate coronal TDEs may trigger QPE, which I do hope to dive in, to figure out  how transient accretion processes evolve and whether they can transition into recurrent QPE-like behavior.
 </p>